floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_proxy.md

 ---
-title: Proxy authentication
+title: Proxy
-html_title: Kibana Proxy
+html_title: Kibana Proxy Authentication
 slug: kibana-authentication-proxy
 category: kibana-authentication
-order: 600
+order: 300
 layout: docs
 edition: community
 description: How to an authenticating proxy in front of Kibana to implement Single Sign On.